open-source-modelling/smith_wilson_matlab/README.md

 r_Target % display target yields
 ```
 ###Note:
-To extrapolate the curve, it is enough to know the additional parameters (`alpha` and `ufr`), the maturities used for calibration and the vector b*Q. If this is the case, it is not difficult to modify the function `SWExtrapolate()` to take as input Qb instead of b.
+To extrapolate the curve, it is enough to know the additional parameters (`alpha` and `ufr`), the maturities used for calibration, and the vector b*Q. If this is the case, it is not difficult to modify the function `SWExtrapolate()` to take as input Qb instead of b.
 An example of this is the monthly risk free rate published by the European Insurance and Occupational Pensions Authority (https://www.eiopa.europa.eu/tools-and-data/).